NyarchLinux/NyarchLinux/README.md

 ## Will you make other DEs spins?

 ### Why Gnome?
+KDE 6 was not out yet when I made the distro.

 We opted for Gnome as first spin because of these reasons:
 - Gnome has very well curated animations
 - GTK applications and Gnome itself are very touch friendly and laptop friendly, these devices are often used to consume multimedia content, so anime, mangas, VNs, and LNs.